 Any extra furniture must remain in your room.
 You may rearrange the furniture but not remove it.

 Students who are approved to stay on campus for both semesters may be reassigned to a new housing assignment between the fall and spring semesters.

-> Our traditional Living-Learning Communities are paused for the 2020-2021 academic year.
-Instead, we will offer a number of cohort communities.
-These communities will differ from Living-Learning Communities in that they may not be housed in the same locations, and lounges will be closed.
+Our traditional Living-Learning Communities are paused for the 2020-2021 academic year.
 However, we plan to offer robust programming.

-> There will be a separate process for students with extenuating circumstances who wish to stay on campus during the extended winter break.
+There will be a separate process for students with extenuating circumstances who wish to stay on campus during the extended winter break.
 The College will remain open at these times, but key services, such as campus dining and the health center, may be limited or closed.
 Students will be responsible for any associated costs for remaining on campus during this extended period.